pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

   to return for each open/pull operation. max_pull_cnt of 1000 objects is the default size which from experience is a logical choice.

-The one issue with using the the either choice is that there are limitations with the original operations that do not exist with the pull operations:
+  The one issue with using the the ``either`` choice is that there are limitations with the original operations that do not exist with the pull operations:

-* The original operations did not support the query (--) option which passes a filter query to the WBEM server so that it filters the responses before they are returned.
-This can greatly reduce the size of the responses if effectively used.
+  * The original operations did not support the filtering of responses  with a query language query (--FilterQueryLanguage and --FilterQuery) option which passes a filter query to the WBEM server so that it filters the responses before they are returned.
+This can greatly reduce the size of the responses if effectively used but is used only when the pull operations are available on the server and used with pywbemcli.

 .. _`Output formats`: